Do you accept checks?

 If your case has gone into warrant status, your options include:

-Appear at the municipal court window in the Colleyville Justice Center at 5201 Riverwalk Drive and pay the amount due on your case.
-You should call 817.503.1315 first to verify the amount due.
+Appear at the municipal court window in the Colleyville Justice Center at 5201 Riverwalk Drive and discuss the amount due on your case.
+You should call 817-503-1315 first to verify the amount due.
+The court will not accept personal checks for the payment of warrants.
+The court can accept money orders, cashier's checks, cash and credit cards (Visa, Mastercard or Discover and there is a 1.5% service fee).

 When you have posted a bond for the amount due, you can schedule a court appearance to see the judge about your case.
 When you see the judge, you can enter your plea.
 You can ask for a trial, or you can request to take defensive driving or to be put on probation.